 - For the final 22nd year of ownership: 4% allowance.

-This means that property owned for 10 years would be granted a 30% discount on the tax, and one held for 15 years would be granted a 60% discount.
+This means that a property owned for 10 years would be granted a 30% discount on the tax, and one held for 15 years would be granted a 60% discount.

 Italy like the rest of Europe income and corporation tax is based on worldwide income, the fiscal year runs from 1st Jan to 31st December and like France the current years taxation is based on the previous year’s income.
 The tax is paid through the individual’s tax return based on a self-assessment, where the individual has estimated the tax payable in the current year based on the previous year’s income.